openmpf/openmpf-docker/SWARM.md

 all of the replicas are up, then the stack is ready for use.
 If one of the replicas does not come up, then there is a problem.
 Press ctrl+c when done.

-To list the task being executed by each service in the stack, run:

-- `docker stack ps openmpf`

-To show the containers running on the current node, run:
+To monitor the log of the workflow manager, run:

-- `docker ps`
+- `docker service logs --follow openmpf_workflow_manager`

+Press ctrl+c when done.

 #### Log into the Workflow Manager and Add Nodes